Myoldmopar/cv/development.md

 For this topic, localization actually means two things.

-In some of my software projects, I have implemented localization to allow my software to work with different languages.
+First off, in some of my software projects, I have implemented localization to allow my software to work with different languages.
 This was a fun side experience, and I learned about how to apply encodings and work with partners to implement language changes smoothly within a program.

-For EnergyPlus, there was a "localization" step made after the Python API was released, which was really more of a "deglobalization."
+And secondly, for EnergyPlus, there was a "localization" step made after the Python API was released, which was really more of a "deglobalization."
 Prior to the Python work, EnergyPlus made heavy use of global state: 17,000 or so global or static lifetime variables.
 This was fine while EnergyPlus was simply an executable that ran once and ended the process.
 With the API, it was critical to have thread-safety and allow the program to run multiple times in the same process.